Posted: 11/12/2020 | by Sarah

 10 Lancaster County Holiday Traditions

 The holiday season in Lancaster County is a joyous time of fond memories and festive traditions.
-If you are weary of the consumerism and crowded shopping malls, step back into a simpler time and enjoy some old-fashioned Lancaster holiday traditions, and draw the focus back to your family, faith and community.
-Here are ten local Lancaster County holiday traditions:
+Step back into a simpler time to enjoy some old-fashioned Lancaster holiday traditions, and draw the focus back to your family, faith and community.

 1. Hiding a pickle